noushin-omidvar/Covid-Diagnosis-using-Blood-smear-image/README.md

 ## 2 DATASET

-In this project, we have exploited two data sets.
-The data set is the combined version of two data sets: https://github.com/Shenggan/BCCD_Dataset and https://www.kaggle.com/paultimothymooney/blood-cells that contain a total of 17,092 annotated and labeled images of blood cells.
-In this data set, each blood cell object (WBC, RBC, and Platelets) are annotated with a rectangular ground truth box and corresponding labels.
-Moreover, in this data set, the cropped pictures of each WBC object is also labeled as following four groups: Neutrophil, Monocyte, Lymphocyte, Eosinophil.
-The size of the images is 540×960 pixels, in format of jpg.
-The second dataset http://zenodo.org/record/3886927#.YFqiLkhKjVp is consisted of routine blood-test results performed on 1,925 patients on admission to the ED at the San Raffaele Hospital (OSR) from February 19, 2020, to May 31, 2020.
+In this project, two datasets have been exploited.
+The first dataset is the combined version of two datasets: https://github.com/Shenggan/BCCD_Dataset and https://www.kaggle.com/paultimothymooney/blood-cells, which contain a total of 17,092 annotated and labeled images of blood cells.
+In this dataset, each blood cell object (WBC, RBC, and Platelets) are annotated with a rectangular ground truth box and corresponding labels.
+Moreover, in this dataset, the cropped pictures of each WBC object are also labeled as following four groups: Neutrophil, Monocyte, Lymphocyte, Eosinophil.
+The size of the images is 540×960 pixels, in the format of jpg.

+The second dataset, http://zenodo.org/record/3886927#.YFqiLkhKjVp, is consisted of routine blood-test results performed on 1,925 patients on admission to the ED at the San Raffaele Hospital (OSR) from February 19, 2020, to May 31, 2020.
 For each sample, COVID-19 diagnosis was determined based on the result of the molecular test for SARS-CoV-2 performed by RT-PCR on nasopharyngeal swabs.
-The response of each COVID-19 test data sample takes a binary value {0, 1} in case the COVID-19 test result is {𝑛𝑒𝑔𝑎𝑡𝑖𝑣𝑒, 𝑝𝑜𝑠𝑖𝑡𝑖𝑣𝑒}, respectively.
-Table 1 represents the available features in this data set.
+The response of each COVID-19 test data sample takes a binary value {0, 1} in case the COVID-19 test result is {negative, positive}, respectively.
+Table 1 in the paper represents the available features in this dataset.

 | Table 1.
 Feature Descriptions |
 | ----------------------------- | --------------------- |